 What are the top local mountain race events in the area?

 Are there local, professional guides that lead Mountain Running or Fastpacking outings?

 Yes!
 Our website at www.sagetosummit.com has access to our entire inventory for an easy and secure retail shopping experience.
 There you will also find special deals, links to information resources, and our blog.

 Yes!
-Our store offers FREE Shipping on orders over $49 delivered in the continental U.S. View our complete shipping policies here.
+Our store offers FREE Shipping on orders of $50 or more delivered in the continental U.S. View our complete shipping policies here.
 We also offer flat rate shipping of $8 on orders under $99.
 Take advantage of these great deals!

 Compared to most other mountain sports, Mountain Running is a minimalist sport, not requiring many gadgets.
 The gear you use depends primarily on the mountain range, local climate, your abilities/desires and the nature of the route.